Updated: Aug 16

 Your coordinator can also greet and direct guests, signal your ceremony music to begin, and make sure that your timeline is travelling according to schedule at all times.
 Any questions or concerns on the day that be handled directly by your coordinator, and not yourself!

-What’s not included Day-of coordination is a separate service for a reason.
+What’s not included On the day coordination is a separate service for a reason.
 You can see it is a quite different experience to hiring a full wedding planner, so make sure your expectations reflect this.
 Coordinators are there to deal with all the details related to the running of the wedding day itself.
 So do not expect your coordinator to be sourcing quotes, finding a photographer at the last minute, or helping with your budget.
 If it is not related to the timeline and schedule of your wedding day, it is just not relevant to the service you have booked them for!
 Packing down after the wedding is another task that might not be included in your package.
-A day-of coordinator usually clocks out after the guests have been safely ushered out of the venue.
+On the day coordinator usually clocks out after the guests have been safely ushered out of the venue.
 Anything that needs to be cleared or packed away might be the responsibility of your venue, not your coordinator.
 Styling tasks on the day are another element that your coordinator might not be able to assist with.
 Make sure all your crafty tasks and styling materials are prepped and ready to go before the big day.
 Do not plan on leaving a basket of tissue paper at the venue and asking for it to be hand cut into confetti that morning.
 That is not a great investment of your coordinator’s time when they have a wedding to pull off!

 Find your best fit by asking the right questions